APPLICATIONS FOR 2020/2021 ARE OPEN FROM 1 APRIL TO 27 SEPTEMBER 2020.

 3,550€ for the whole course.

-Academic year 2019-2020 from 3 October until 20 June.
+Academic year 2020-2021 from 1 October until 20 June.

 Two evenings/week and two Saturdays/month.

-Both semesters: Monday and Wednesday evenings 18.15 – 20.15 or 21.15.
+Both semesters: Tuesday and Thursday evenings 18.15 – 20.15 or 21.15.

 Rue des Grands Carmes – 27